 HOW BIG IS THE PROJECT?

 The LSP is one of the largest projects ever attempted in the history of photography.
 I am visiting all 238 RNLI lifeboat stations in the UK and Ireland.
-It’ll take around six to seven years to complete and there’ll be about 1000 finished glass plates photographs.
+It’ll take around eight years to complete and there’ll be about 1000 finished glass plates photographs.

 Click here to see the task in hand.